nkhare/k8slab/AssigningPodsToNodes.md

 ```

-##But,situation compells you to do it ..heck
+##But,situation compelled you to do it ..heck

 ```
 kubectl label nodes <node-name> <label-key>=<label-value>